This post may contain affiliate links. See our affiliate disclaimer here.

 Open Enrollment

 Unless you have a special circumstance (losing health care, marriage, etc) you must sign up for health insurance during the open enrollment period.
-The 2024 open enrollment period runs from November 1st, 2023 to December 16th, 2024.
+The 2025 open enrollment period runs from November 1st, 2024 to January 15th, 2025.

-ACA Health Insurance for Full Time RVers
+ACA Health Insurance for Full-Time RVers

 Looking into your Affordable Care Act marketplace options is a great place to start looking for coverage.
 You can visit healthcare.gov or your state’s marketplace to learn about your options and if you qualify for a subsidy.

-If you do qualify for a subsidy, the ACA may be your best bet for a comprehensive plan with major medical coverage.
+If you qualify for a subsidy, the ACA may be your best bet for a comprehensive plan with major medical coverage.

 Pros of ACA Health Insurance: